August 14, 2011

 "However-- I have to disagree that there is deep meaning in the movements at all, let alone in the Chinese names as opposed to the English translations.
 This is a martial art; or if it's not really a martial art anymore as it's frequently taught, it still has martial origins.
 The movements aren't mystical clues a la Dan Brown; they're punches, kicks, throws, blocks, etc. They don't have MEANING, they have PURPOSE.
 Furthermore, the names for the movements are often misleading, uninformative, or open to interpretation.
 Chen taiji stylists say "six sealing, four closing"; Yang taiji people say "like sealing, like closing", or shorten the whole thing to "apparently closing".
 The two phrases sound very similar in Mandarin; they're written with different characters, but the martial artists who originally came up with the names were illiterate, so we don't really know what they had in mind.
 I'm inclined to think it means six parts sealing, four parts closing, except I don't really understand what the difference is between the two verbs in the first place." - Jerry Larson

 I believe that "deep meanings" can be associated with any movement.
 Philosophers and scholars who practice Taijiquan and Qigong have long been interested in using and connecting Buddhist, Taoist, I Ching, Confucian, Chinese cultural, and Traditional Chinese Medical ideas, theories, practices, and iconography with various internal martial arts and Daoyin mind-body movement arts.
 Sun Lu Tang, Cheng Man Ching and others helped popularize internal martial arts by making these theoretical, metaphorical, and "mystical" connections.
-Most who practice Taijiquan know no little or nothing about martial applications, but still enjoy this mind-body art.
-These days, in the post-firearms era, many persons find the meditative, spiritual, and mystical aspects of "New Age" Taijiquan more useful, uplifting, and meaningful than thinking about how they might kick someone's butt in a bar fight.
+Most people who practice Taijiquan these days know no little or nothing about martial applications, but still greatly enjoy this mind-body art.
+These days, in the post-firearms era, many persons find the health improving, stress reducing, meditative, spiritual, and mystical aspects of "New Age" Taijiquan more useful, uplifting, and meaningful than thinking about how they might kick someone's butt in a bar fight.
 We often "think" via associative and metaphorical means, thrive on open interpretations, and cherish imaginative games.
 We now have a greater need to fight stress, boredom, rigid thinking, literalism, and laziness.
 Taijiquan can seal us off from these destructive forces.

 "The training exercises of Taiji, like those from all the